Why join a church?

 Since baptism is an identity mark for those who belong to Christ, we baptize only those who have repented their sins and put their trust in Jesus Christ as their Lord and Savior and committed to follow Him as His disciples.

 Baptism is an act of obedience, commanded to all followers of Jesus Christ, who Himself was baptized by John the Baptist to fulfill all righteousness.

 Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit (Acts 2:38)

 If you are already baptized in another denomination, we do not require you to be re-baptized because we respect God’s sovereign work that has been accomplished through others.
 However, if you understand the meaning of baptism as summarized above and wish to undergo believer’s baptism by immersion, then we would be glad to discuss it with you.

 There are four steps involved in becoming a member of Peddie Church.

 Step 1: Baptism/membership class

-For new believers, there are two additional sessions to learn the basics of the Christian life, discipleship, and the meaning of baptism.
+For new believers, there one additional session to learn the basics of the Christian life, discipleship, and the meaning of baptism.